Diabetes dinners: 7 Satisfying Diabetes-Friendly Dinners

 - 1/4 cup red onion, finely chopped

-- 1/2 cup crumbled feta cheese (optional for extra protein and flavor)
+- 1/2 cup crumbled feta cheese (optional)

 - 1/4 cup fresh parsley, chopped